-Note: As a result of implementing the terms of Code of Virginia Section 4.1-317 in the 2012 calculations of alcohol offenses, a single offense could account for multiple violations for Clery reporting purposes.
+Note: The terms of Code of Virginia Section 4.1-317 related to alcohol offenses, a single offense could account for multiple violations for Clery reporting purposes.
 Final crime statistics will be published in the Annual Security and Fire Safety Report.